Vinayak-100ni/Q-A-Devops/aws/ec2.md

 ## How can you create custom AMIs, and why might you want to do so?
 I can create a custom AMI by first launching and configuring an EC2 instance with the OS, applications, and settings I need, and then selecting ‘Create Image’ from the instance.
 AWS will package that instance into an AMI that I can reuse to launch new instances with the same setup.
+##  What are security groups, and how do they control inbound and outbound traffic to EC2 instances?
+Security groups in AWS act as virtual firewalls for EC2 instances.
+They control both inbound and outbound traffic at the instance level.
+Inbound rules define what type of traffic is allowed into the instance — for example, allowing SSH on port 22 or HTTP on port 80.
+Outbound rules define what traffic the instance can send out.
+They’re stateful, meaning if I allow inbound traffic on a port, the response traffic is automatically allowed back out.
+This helps secure instances by only permitting the required traffic.